Rajaguhan437/AI-Generation_SEGmnt/README.md

     5. Inpainting through Segmentation guided by Prompts ==> CLIP Model [from OpenAI]

+## Bonus :

-Bonus : Creating the needed codes and functions through ChatGPT [AI]
+    1 .
+Creating the needed codes and functions through ChatGPT [AI]

+    2 .
+Live Monitoring the weights, outputs, gradients using Wandb.ai